seufet/viz/README.md

-# Project for data visualizations by Thomas Seufert, MD.
+# Project for data visualizations by Tom Seufert, MD.